AV Preeminent Peer Rated Attorneys

 • Serving Vernon, NJ and Sussex County, New Jersey

-• Law Firm with 25 lawyers4 awards
+• Law Office with 11 lawyers4 awards

 • Trusted authorities on New Jersey Divorce and Family Law.
 Guidance and experience that you can rely upon.